KrishnaRekapalli/kaggle-creditcard-fraud/README.md

-##  kaggle credicard data fraud detection
+##  kaggle credit card data fraud detection
 #### Simple Multivariate gaussian distribution assumption is used to predict the probability that a given transaction is fraudulent.

 - The raw data has ~250,000 normal transactions and ~500 fraudulent transactions  - This is highly imbalanced data but such is the nature of credit card data.